 (4) The council shall elect a member of the council to serve as the chairperson.

 (5) If there is a vacancy for any cause, the appointing authority shall make an appointment to the vacated position to become effective immediately.

-(6) The council may enter into necessary contracts, apply for and receive grants, hold and dispose of property and take other actions necessary to carry out the activities, services and responsibilities assumed by the council.
+(6) The council may incorporate under ORS chapter 65 as an Oregon nonprofit corporation and may adopt rules necessary for the operation of the council, enter into necessary contracts, apply for and receive grants, hold and dispose of property and take other actions necessary to carry out the activities, services and responsibilities assumed by the council.

 (1) Public health agencies serving the region;

 (2) Behavioral health agencies for mental health authorities serving the region represented on the council;